avocado.utils.network package

 get_interface_by_hwaddr(mac)

-Return an interface that has a specific mac.
+Retrieves a network interface that has a specific MAC address.

 get_interface_by_ipaddr(ipaddr)

-Return an interface that has a specific ipaddr.
+Retrieves a network interface that has a specific IP address.

 property interfaces